Perpetual Futures Terms of Service

 - the User will comply with these Terms, the User Agreement, and the FAQ and Disclosures, and will not engage in abusive, manipulative, or prohibited activity in connection with the Perpetual Service.

-- Each Perpetual Futures Position is subject to isolated margin.
+Each Perpetual Futures Position is subject to isolated margin.
 Only the Margin allocated to a specific Position will be applied to that Position and used to determine compliance with applicable Initial Margin and Maintenance Margin requirements.
-The isolated margin structure limits the allocation of Margin to a specific Position for operational and liquidation purposes only and does not limit your overall liability to us, including for any Shortfall.
+The isolated margin structure limits the allocation of Margin to a specific Position for operational and liquidation purposes only and does not prevent losses, fees, Funding Payments, or liquidation outcomes from exceeding the Margin allocated to that Position, and any resulting Shortfall remains your responsibility under these Terms.

 (a) set, increase, decrease, or otherwise revise Initial Margin, Maintenance Margin, leverage limits, position limits, and any other risk parameters;